Ryan Hall (rugby league): International career

 The following year, Hall was picked in England's 24-man squad for the 2016 Four Nations.
 On 22 October 2016, Hall extended his England try scoring record, scoring another two tries against France in Avignon.
 In the Four Nations, Hall scored one try in each of England's games to keep his try scoring record for England in as many appearances.

 In 2017, Ryan continued his try scoring form for England in a mid-season test match against Samoa in Australia.
 Later in the year, he was selected as a part of England's 24-man squad for the 2017 Rugby League World Cup.

 He was selected in England 9s squad for the 2019 Rugby League World Cup 9s.

 He was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.
 He made his Great Britain test debut in the defeat by Tonga.

 Hall was selected by England for the 2021 Rugby League World Cup.
 Hall was not included in England's opening round victory over Samoa, but was selected for the second group stage match.
 He scored two tries in England's 42–18 victory over France, the first of which was also his 300th career try.

 In the third group stage match, Hall scored two tries in England's 94-4 victory over minnows Greece.

-International Test caps and tries

-Matches do not include friendly matches or International Origin matches as these are unofficial test matches.